 Specific guidance on complying with the duty was issued by the Home Office under s.
 29 of the Counter-Terrorism and Security Act in July 2015.
 The guidance as amended in 2019 is available below:

 - Revised Prevent duty guidance: for England and Wales (pdf)

 - Prevent duty guidance: for higher education institutions in England and Wales (pdf)

-Compliance is monitored by the Office for Students.
-Please refer to its Monitoring Framework for further information.
+Compliance with the Prevent duty is monitored by the Office for Students.
+Please refer to the OfS Compliance Framework for further information.